babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ## 3. Key Management
 ### 3.1 Keys for a CometBFT validator

->Note: if you already have set up a key, you can skip this section.

 The validator key is a fundamental component of your validator's identity within the Babylon network.
 This cryptographic key-pair serves multiple critical
 functions: it signs blocks during the consensus process, validates transactions,